 A significant leap forward for the company came about thanks to its intuition of the importance that the contract market would take on in the 1980s, which proved to be absolutely right.
-This is how Vago began to design the interiors of banks, financial companies and even the operating spaces of the Italian Stock Market.
+This is how Vago began to design the interiors of banks and financial companies.
 Soon the shop became a sizeable exhibition area, where not only design objects were displayed but where visitors might breathe art, and be offered the best possible advice.
 “Today,” said Antonio Vago in 1988, “you can’t sell a piece of furniture.
 You have to sell a whole world.”
 The competitive advantage, at that time, was given by the internal workshop dedicated to custom-made furniture.
 This is still the case today, together with the network of local producers and the extraordinary workshops of master craftsmen who implement their invaluable knowledge, under the Vago name.

 Knowledge, competence, object culture and art.
 All this was and is Vago.
 As Antonio would say, “Inside my shop there are pieces of old and new avant-garde design, there are sculptures by Melotti, by my brother Valentino whom I deeply respect and love, and by Olivieri: pieces for sale and works from my own private collection.”

 Today the helm is in the hands of Simone Vago, who has internationalised the group and consolidated the brand worldwide.
 Along with him, his wife Paola Amerio Vago.